lelutin/puppet-asterisk/README.md

 ```

 We encourage users to use strings as hash keys since some Asterisk options have
-dashes in their name and dashes are prohibited in hash heys as symbols.
+dashes in their name and dashes are prohibited in hash keys as symbols.

 Some options should always be arrays: the option can be specified in the
 configuration file more than once to declare more values.
 Those options will